yannkindelberger/acmeair-driver/README.md

 ## Run the Workload from the command line for Performance Analysis

+Please make sure to download all these files together in [this directory](acmeair-jmeter/scripts) in jmeter box

 The most common syntax for running the workload from the command line would be: